kotabrog/get_next_line/README.md

 ## Overview

-A function created in C language that reads a file line by line.
+A function created in C that reads a file line by line.

 ## Requirement